Text Link

 Without insurance, finding treatment is much more difficult.
 Some options may include:

-• Providers offering sliding-scale payment plans.
+• Providers who offer sliding-scale payment plans

-• Medical schools.
+• Medical schools

-• Student health centers.
+• Student health centers

-• Research programs (exchanging treatment for participating in eating disorder studies).
+• Research programs (exchanging treatment for participating in eating disorder studies)

 • Free support groups